Geometry of some moduli of bundles over a very general sextic surface for small second Chern classes and Mestrano-Simpson Conjecture: Abstract

 \section{Abstract}

 Let $S \subset \mathbb P^3$ be a very general sextic surface over complex numbers.
 Let $\mathcal{M}(H, c_2)$ be the moduli space of rank $2$ stable bundles on $S$ with fixed first Chern class $H$ and second Chern class $c_2$.
-In this article we study the configuration of points of certain reduced zero dimensional subschemes on $S$ satisfying Cayley-Bacharach property, which leads to the existence of non-trivial sections of a general memeber of the moduli space for small $c_2$.
+In this article we study the configuration of certain locally complete intersection zero-dimensional subschemes on $S$ satisfying Cayley-Bacharach property, which leads to the existence of non-trivial sections of a general memeber of each component of the moduli space for small $c_2$.
 Using this study we will make an attempt to prove Mestrano-Simpson conjecture on the number of irreducible components of $\mathcal{M}(H, 11)$ and prove the conjecture partially.
 We will also show that $\mathcal{M}(H, c_2)$ is irreducible for $c_2 \le 10$ .